reisaraujo-miguel/Projeto-Web/building.md

 ### npm test
 - Starts the test runner.

-### npm run eject
-- Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
-If you do this, you can’t go back!

 ## We suggest that you begin by typing:
 - `cd frontend`
 - `npm start`